felixiho/motor-docs/docs/agents.md

 ## Reports
 This shows details of all policy created by `agent` and his `subagents`.
 This comes with option to print and copy to excel.

+## Renew
+Steps:

+1. Enter the registration number of the car.
+2. The name of the person shows with the insurance class.
+Enter card pin and `verify`
+3. Proceed to renew.